-This is a compilation of the Poisons Regulations 1965 and includes the amendments made by the other written laws referred to in the following table 8.
+This reprint is a compilation as at 4 December 2015 of the Poisons Regulations 1965 and includes the amendments made by the other written laws referred to in the following table 8.
 The table also contains information about any reprint.